Tuesday's Scottish Gossip

 Scotland striker Lawrence Shankland is expected to sign for Heart of Midlothian on Tuesday after the former Dundee United 26-year-old's disappointing first season with Beerschot ended with relegation from the Belgian top flight.
 (Scottish Sun)

-Ryan Porteous has been offered a contract extension by Hibernian as the Scotland squad centre-half enters the final year of his current deal.
+Ryan Porteous has been offered a contract extension by Hibernian as the 23-year-old Scotland squad centre-half enters the final year of his current deal.
 (The Herald)

+Momodou Bojang, the 21-year-old forward who has joined Hibernian on loan from Gambian club Rainbow, says he rejected offers from clubs in Portugal and Sweden in order to move to the Scottish Premiership.
+(Edinburgh Evening News)

-St Johnstone has signed Scott McCann, the teenage brother of Northern Ireland midfielder Ali, who left Saints for Preston North End in 2021.
+St Johnstone have signed Scott McCann, the teenage brother of Northern Ireland midfielder Ali, who left Saints for Preston North End in 2021.
 (The Courier)

+Scottish FA chief of referees Crawford Allan, speaking at the Scottish Professional Football League's annual meeting, has raised the possibility fast-tracking the introduction of VAR in the Premiership before the planned roll-out after December's World Cup finals.
+(Scottish Sun)